 Stoffel CLI Overview

-The Stoffel CLI is a comprehensive command-line interface that provides everything you need to develop, build, and deploy privacy-preserving applications using secure Multi-Party Computation (MPC).
+The Stoffel CLI is a comprehensive command-line interface that provides everything you need to develop, build, test, and run privacy-preserving applications using secure Multi-Party Computation (MPC).

 Design Philosophy